qwercik/dale/README.md

 # Dale
-Dale is CHIP-8 emulator written in Rust.
+Dale is a CHIP-8 emulator written in Rust.